praveenc/kiro-powers/README.md

 1. Open Powers panel
 2. Click **Add power from Local Path**
-3. Select the desired power directory
+3. Select the desired power directory from the clone repo

 ---